Home » Recipes » Old Fashioned Brunswick Stew

 • All the remaining ingredients are fairly common and really need no explanation.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Old Fashioned Brunswick Stew
+How to Make Old Fashioned Brunswick Stew

 Don’t be put off by the seemingly long list of steps!
 I promise you it’s worth it.
 And the best thing about this recipe is that it makes more than enough for leftovers.
 So, while it may take a bit more time than other recipes, you’ll reap the rewards for many meals to come!

-For Deep Smoky Flavor Start with a Ham Bone
+For Deep Smoky Flavor, Start with a Ham Bone

 Put the ham bone in a large cooking pot or Dutch oven with the water.
 Bring to a boil, reduce the heat, cover, and simmer for 1 hour.